TaraWilson17/data512/final_project/README.md

 This research is about NCAA college football, specifically which factors influence attendance.
 This work looks into the interaction several features have on game attendance from 2012-2018 seasons.

+Human-centered data science is work designed to address human need (Week 1 Lecture Slides).
+The ability to understand what factors make or deter fans from attending college football games has the power to make the experience better for everyone.
+Games are more fun to attend, programs make more money and players enjoy playing more when the stadium is full.
+Using data to determine what the driving factors are can help identify the opportunities to improve the experience across the board.

 ## Project motivations

 As a huge college football fan, I wanted to do my project on a topic I care a lot about and